toniebox-reverse-engineering/mitmproxy-toniebox/README.md

 -CA as PEM into config volume named toniebox.ca.pem. (generated from ca.der)

--Convert the mitmproxy-ca-cert.pem in certs volume into ca.der and flash to your toniebox
+-Convert the mitmproxy-ca-cert.pem in certs volume into ca.der (or c2.der if using the altCA patch) and flash to your toniebox.

 [Additional information about the certificates and CA.](https://github.com/toniebox-reverse-engineering/toniebox/wiki/Traffic-Sniffing/e5ce1f10e3dc63376ca03df153bd0c8e485e0ad8)